ItsDrike/itsdrike.com/content/posts/git-credentials.md

 management by delegating to 3rd party applications and services.

 A commonly used external credential helper is for example the [Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager).
-GCM can even handle things like 2 factor authentication, or using OAuth2.
+GCM can even handle things like 2-factor authentication, or using OAuth2.

 If you want to, you can even write your own custom credential helper to handle your exact needs, in which case I'd